 The Festival will present the Europe-Latin America Co-Production Forum Best Project Award carrying EUR 10,000 for the majority producer of one of the selected projects.
 The prize money, always paid in euros, will be handed over either as a bank cheque or as an international cheque.

-The Conference of Ibero-American Cinematographic Authorities, CACI, and the European Film Agency Directors, EFADs, will bestow/ present the Europe-Latin America Co-Production EFADs-CACI Award, coming with 20,000 euros and going to the producer of one of the projects selected for the Co-Production Forum.
+The Conference of Ibero-American Audiovisual and Cinematographic Authorities, CAACI, and the European Film Agency Directors, EFADs, will bestow/ present the Europe-Latin America Co-Production EFADs-CAACI Award, coming with 20,000 euros and going to the producer of one of the projects selected for the Co-Production Forum.

-The Eurimages Development Co-Production Award, a cash prize of €20,000 euros for feature films has been created to promote the Fund’s role in encouraging European co-production from the initial stages of a project.
-To be eligible, projects must be selected in the frame of the Europe-Latin America Co-Production Forum of the San Sebastian Film Festival.
-The eligible projects must be brought to the Forum by a producer established in a Eurimages’s Member Country and have the intention to involve at least another Eurimages’ Member Country.
+Eurimages Award for Co-Production Development, The Eurimages Development Co-Production Award, a cash prize of €20,000 euros for feature films has been created to promote the Fund’s role in encouraging European co-production from the initial stages of a project.
+The eligible projects must have been submitted to the Europe-Latin America Co-production Forum by a producer established in a Eurimages’s Member Country and have the intention to involve at least another Eurimages’ Member Country.

 Moreover, ARTE will present the ARTE International Prize carrying EUR 5,000 for the majority producer of one of the selected projects at the VI Europe-Latin America Co-Production Forum.